 That’s a heavy environmental impact.
 Instead of ignoring it, we’re doing something about it.
 Each year, we contribute enough to the Carbonfund.org renewable energy program to offset more than 65 tons of carbon dioxide.
 That’s equivalent to over 107,000 kWh of renewable electricity.

 Carbonfund.org uses the money to fund zero-emission wind, solar, geothermal, and biomass renewable energy programs, either through direct investments or through renewable energy certificates (aka “green tags”).
-The projects are certified by Environmental Resources Trust or Green-e.
+The projects are certified by independent organizations like Green-e.